Edit Doron: Personal life and education

-Doron died on March 27, 2019, aged 67.
+Doron died of cancer on March 27, 2019, aged 67.

 Career

 Doron was a professor in the Department of Linguistics and Language, Logic and Cognition Center in the Faculty of Humanities at the Hebrew University of Jerusalem.
 Doron's research in general linguistics focuses in particular on Hebrew, Arabic, Aramaic, English and French.
 She published many articles on the interface of semantics, morphology and syntax.

 Doron was President of the Israel Association for Theoretical Linguistics from 2008 to 2010.
 She served as co-director of the joint Hebrew University and Tel-Aviv University structured Linguistics PhD program.

 Israel Prize

 Doron was awarded the Israel Prize in on May 11, 2016 for her work on general linguistics and Hebrew.
 In particular she was recognized for comparative analysis between modern and biblical Hebrew that are considered groundbreaking.
 The Israel Prize (פרס ישראל) is an award handed out by the State of Israel and is generally regarded as the state's highest honor.
 It is presented annually, on Israeli Independence Day, in a state ceremony in Jerusalem, in the presence of the President, the Prime Minister, the Speaker of the Knesset (Israel's legislature), and the Supreme Court President.